revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {% section Overview | overview %}

 This tutorial provides a guide to using RevBayes to perform a simple phylogenetic analysis of extant and fossil bear species (family Ursidae), using morphological data as well as the occurrence times of lineages from the fossil record.
+A version of this tutorial is published as: Barido-Sottani et al. (2020) "Estimating a time-calibrated phylogeny of fossil and extant taxa using RevBayes".
+In Scornavacca, C., Delsuc, F., and Galtier, N., editors, _Phylogenetics in the Genomic Era_, chapter No. 5.2, pp. 5.2:2–5.2:22.
+No commercial publisher | Authors open access book.

 {% section Introduction | introduction %}